ighodalo01/PLP-TASK-2/README.md

 # PLP-TASK-2
-THis is the Day 2 Assignment of the PLP Software Engineering Program
+### This is the Day 2 Assignment of the PLP Software Engineering Program
 ======================================================================
 ## Part 1: Introduction to Software Engineering